Evanlou/evanlou/README.md

 I am a city planning and data science student, with a focus on Urban Informatics.
 Having graduated in Architecture from Tsinghua University, I bring design thinking into my studies of social networks and their relationship with our physical surroundings.

-Currently, I work as a research assistant at the Future Urban AI Lab, where I explore artificial intelligence applications in urban planning under [Prof.Yuan Lai](http://www.mit.edu/~yuanlai/)'s mentorship.
+Currently, I work as a research assistant at the Future Urban AI Lab, where I explore artificial intelligence applications in urban planning.
+And I will enroll in DUSP as a MCP student this September.

 <!--
-**Evanlou/evanlou** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**yifongliu/yifongliu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: